JsonLee12138/markdown-it-mermaid/README.en.md

 ## Configuration Options

-`markdown-it-plugin-mermaid` provides the following configuration options:
+`@jsonlee_12138/markdown-it-mermaid` provides the following configuration options:

 - `delay`: The debounce delay time in milliseconds.
 Default is `300`.

 ## 📝 Contribution Guide
-Feel free to submit `issues` or `pull requests` to help improve `Markdown-It-Plugin-Mermaid`.
+Feel free to submit `issues` or `pull requests` to help improve `Markdown-It-Mermaid`.

 ## 📄 License